ErpNetDocs/tech/advanced/track-changes.md

 - Last Update Time (UTC) - the time of the last update.
 - Is Deleted - specifies whether the tracked object is deleted.
 After the tracked object is deleted, the EDO information stays in the DB for some time, but can be purged by cleanup processes.Please note, that when the tracked object is deleted, the deletion user & time are stored in the Last Update User / Time.

-#### Level 2 - Track Object Changes
+### Level 2 - Track Object Changes

 With this level, the EDO is still updated, but also, for each modification, a new record is created in two tables:

-1. Object Changesets contains data about change-sets.
+#### Object Changesets contains data about change-sets.

 A change-set is one modification request, sent to the server. <br> One request can contain modifications (creates/updates/deletes) of multiple objects. <br> Each change-set stores the following data:

 - User - the user, who initiated the server request.
 - Time (UTC) - server time in UTC, when the request was executed.
 - Application - the name of the client application, which executed the request.
 - Server Version - the version of the server by the time when the request was executed.

-2. Object Changes stores one row for each modified object. <br> One change-set can contain data about multiple object changes. <br> The following data is stored:
+#### Object Changes stores one row for each modified object.

+One change-set can contain data about multiple object changes.
+The following data is stored:

 - Repository Name - the name of the object repository, containing the object.
 - Entity Item Id - the Id of the tracked object.